Master of Management in Hospitality Program

 |HADM 7610: MMH Management Communication (CC)||3|

 |Career Concentration Electives||5|

 |Free Electives Courses||2|

 |Professional Development (PD)||n/c|

 |HADM 7820: Human Resources Management (CC)||3|

 |HADM 7144: Competitive Strategies for the Hospitality Industry (CC)||3|

 Core Course Waiver Policy

 An MMH student may waive a core course (without receiving credit) with the permission of the instructor by exhibiting an understanding of the body of knowledge covered by the course.
 The student must replace the course with an equivalent number of credit hours during the same term.
-The student must justify the waiver by submitting a written request to the instructor including a statement about how (s)he will complete the assigned credit hours (with copies to the current director of graduate studies (SHA) and the Office of Student Services (SHA).
+The student must justify the waiver by submitting a written request to the instructor including a statement about how (s)he will complete the assigned credit hours.
+Copies should be sent to the SHA Director of Graduate Studies and the Office of Student Services.
 Typically, the waiver will only be considered if the student has previously completed an undergraduate major or taken graduate courses in the area, and has three or more years of related work experience.

 Course Load Policy